node-migrator-bot/tache.io/README.md

 Tache.io is an on-demand web data munger.
 It is a NodeJS-powered, Redis-backed server for applying transformations on remote content, with cached results.

-Tache.io enables remote clients (e.g. mobile apps) to receive Web resource in an altered fashion, without having to repeatedly munge data at the client end or alter the original web resources.
+Tache.io enables remote clients (e.g. mobile apps) to receive Web resource in an altered fashion, without having to repeatedly munge data at the client end or having to alter the original web resources.
 It shoulders the burden of transforming data into lightweight representations and provides mass-availability, while keeping the original publishing server happily untouched and allowing for simple client processing.

 ## Overview